Pranjal-07/BashScripting/README.md

 ## Operators
   ### ArithmeticOperators.sh
-  This file contains the basic arithmetic operators used in Bash Scripting
+  This file contains the basic arithmetic operators used in Bash Scripting.
+The following things are covered:
+  - Double Parenthesis Method
+  - Using let command